robertipk/Entrainment/README.md

 During the Spring 2016 semester, I worked with Professor Levitan to study entrainment and outlier speech (when a speaker's acoustic-prosodic feature deviates significantly from the norm).
 We hypothesized that outlier speech is more likely to be perceived and thereby imitated.

-In this repo, I included many of the R scripts, tables, and CSV files that I created over the course of the semester.
+In this repo, I include many of the R scripts, tables, and CSV files that I created.

 ## General Steps
 1. For that feature, find average value for one participant for entire conversation